-For decades, researchers have come up with a correlation between cannabis consumption and psychosis, turns out, they could be wrong.
+For decades, researchers have come up with a correlation between cannabis consumption and psychosis, turns out, they could be delusional.

 For decades, the medical establishment has wrung its hands over the notion that cannabis may lead to psychosis in a small number of people.
-Yet, as laws become more forgiving of cannabis use, an increasing number of people across the globe are trying cannabis—and the rates of psychosis are not keeping pace.
+Yet, as laws become more forgiving of cannabis use, an increasing number of people across the globe are trying cannabis — and the rates of psychosis are not keeping pace.
 Is this evidence that the link between cannabis use and mental illness has been exaggerated?
 Were people trying cannabis delusional, or were those researchers delusional?

 “Psychosis” is generally used as a catchall term for severe mental disorders characterized by delusions that don’t align with reality.
 Experiences of hallucinations, hearing voices, or having feelings that do not correspond to the real world are all forms of psychosis.
 Psychotic experiences tend to develop in early adulthood and are indications of mental illnesses, such as schizophrenia.

-The overlap among the two groups can be explained in a few different ways.
+You can explain the overlap among the two groups in a few different ways.
 The most common explanation is the idea of self-medicating: People who are likely to experience psychosis are also more likely to use mind-altering drugs, partially as a way to deal with their mental issues.

 But that’s not the only explanation.